raphaelmansuy/autoscraperdemo/README.md

 ## Concept and problem solved

-Despite the availability of tools such as [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Web Scrapping is difficult.
+Despite the availability of tools such as [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Web Scraping is difficult.

 A library such Beautiful Soup helps you to: